Adjehi Baru: Professional career

 Baru went undrafted in the 2015 NBA draft.
 In the 2015–16 season, he played for Xuventude Baloncesto of LEB Plata, the third division of the Spanish basketball league.
 He played for the Danish Basketball league side SISU BKin the 2016–17 season.
 He then played for the Bulgarian league side BC Beroe in the 2017–18 season.
 In the 2018–19 season, Baru joined Básquet Coruña, where he averaged 3.1 points and 2.9 rebounds per game.

 On 2 March 2020, Baru signed with Ferroviário de Maputo of the Basketball Africa League (BAL).
 He played with them in the 2021 BAL season in May 2021, and helped the team reach the quarterfinals.

 Since 2021, Baru played for Khane Khouzestan in the Iranian Basketball Super League.

 In October 2022, Baru was on the roster of Burundian club Urunani for the 2023 BAL qualification games.
 He had 8 points and 9 rebounds in his debut against ABC.

+The following year, in October 2023, Baru played for the ABC Fighters in the 2024 BAL qualification.